By Abhirami Pillai

 Not only he has won National Film Awards but also Grammy Award and Academy Award.
 Till date, he has won the most Filmfare Awards, 11 for best lyricist and 4 for best dialogue.

 At 81st Oscars, Gulzar won the prominent Academy Award for Best Original Song for the song “Jai ho” for the movie, Slumdog Millionaire.

 He also won Grammy Award for the same song under the category for ‘Grammy Award for Best Song Written for a Motion Picture, Television or Other Visual Media.’

-He is also the recipient of Padma Bhushan, India’s third highest civilian award and Dadasaheb Phalke Award which the highest award of the Indian cinema.
+He is also the recipient of Padma Bhushan, India’s third-highest civilian award and Dadasaheb Phalke Award which is the highest award of the Indian cinema.

 Image Credits: Google Images